flopp1/CJCMCG-Modded/bin/Release/Patterns/README.txt

-How to make a Midi Counter Pattern?
+How to make a MIDI Counter Pattern?

-1.Add a file in the folder, like 1.txt.
+1. Add a file in the folder, like 1.txt.
    The suffix of the filename must be .txt
    And the pattern ID will be the prefix before ".txt" like "1" in the example

-2.Make pattern.
-  Format below
+2. Make a pattern by following the format below
 --------------------------
 {Video Width}
 {Video Height}